Coursal/Spark-Examples/README.md

 * The most casual and convenient way to run the projects is to import them to a IDE as shown [here](https://sparkbyexamples.com/spark/spark-setup-run-with-scala-intellij/).

 ## Projects
 Each project comes with its very own input data (`.csv`, `.tsv`, or simple text files in the project folder ready to be used or copied to the HDFS) and its execution results are either stored as a single file in an `/output` directory or printed in console.
-You should also set the full paths for the input and output folders for each project based on your system.

 The projects featured in this repo are: